Jerrauld Jones: Political career

 In 1987, Jones was elected to the Virginia House of Delegates from the 89th District when the incumbent, Yvonne Miller, chose to run for the state senate instead.
 He was reelected seven times, and eventually became a member of the Rules Committee.

 In 2001, Jones ran in the Democratic primary for Lieutenant Governor of Virginia.
 He finished third behind the eventual winner, Richmond Mayor Tim Kaine, and Delegate Alan Diamonstein of Newport News.
 Following this defeat, he ran for reelection to the House, winning his eighth term in November.

 In June 2002, Governor Mark Warner appointed Jones state Director of Juvenile Justice until 2005.
 In this capacity he oversaw all adjudicated youths in the juvenile detention system in Virginia.

 Judicial career

 In 2005, then-Governor Warner appointed Jones a judge of the Norfolk Juvenile and Domestic Relations Court.
 In December 2008, Governor Kaine appointed him to fill a vacancy on the Norfolk Circuit Court.
-Jones was elected to a full 8-year term by the legislature during the 2009 General Assembly session and re-elected for a second 8-year term during the 2017 General Assembly session.
+Jones was elected to a full eight-year term by the legislature during the 2009 General Assembly session and re-elected for a second 8-year term during the 2017 General Assembly session.

+Death

+Jones died May 31, 2025, at the age of 70.